 Even people with an average body weight can have a midsection that that sags or is loose.
 The most frequent causes of these issues are:

-A tummy tuck or abdominoplasty cuts away the extra skin and fat and can tighten the weakened abdominal muscles so that the belly is smooth and flat again.
+A tummy tuck or abdominoplasty cuts away the excess skin and fat and can tighten the weakened abdominal muscles so that the belly is smooth and flat again.

 This guide describes what a tummy tuck is, how it works, types, and much more.